castai/docs/docs/guides/kubernetes-permissions.md

 | batch           | jobs                                                                                                    | get<br/>list<br/>watch |

-### Namespace wide (castai-agent) permissions used by the Agent

 CAST AI Agent's resource consumption vastly depends on the cluster size.
 The agent requires possibility to adjust resource limits proportionally to the size of the cluster.
-For that purpose Cluster Proportional Vertical Autoscaler patches castai-pod's deployment with re-estimated limits, which requires following permission:
+For that purpose Cluster Proportional Vertical Autoscaler patches Agent's deployment with re-estimated limits, which requires following permission:

 | API Group | Resources   | Verbs | Description                                |
 |-----------|:------------|-------|--------------------------------------------|